 The one that ended up being a bit crazy for us was our three months deposit for our apartment.
-I think you can get your deposit cheque deposited wherever you want, but we kept our Swiss bank account open so that we could have it deposited to our Swiss account, and then we’re holding onto it to pay our Swiss taxes.
-The Swiss always pay their tax in arrears, so we have until the end of this year, I believe, to pay our 2009 taxes; foreign residents to get money taken out of their pay but we ended up owing more so this was a simple way for us to be able to budget that money and put it aside.
+I think you can get your deposit cheque deposited wherever you want.
+We kept our Swiss bank account open so that we could have it deposited to our Swiss account, and then we’re holding onto it to pay our Swiss taxes.
+The Swiss always pay their tax in arrears, so we have until the end of this year; foreign residents to get money taken out of their pay but we ended up owing more so this was a simple way for us to be able to budget that money and put it aside.

 To get our deposit back, we had to fill out a form that initially looked like the agent was going to steal our money, and actually that is what the form is: they ask that you release the money to them so that if there is something you need to pay, they can take it out of your bond and then give you the remaining funds.
-We did this, and then it took – I kid you not – two months before we got the money put into our account!
+We did this, and then it took two months!
 This wasn’t so bad as we knew it was going to taxes but, still, to have this one big thing outstanding is a strain, especially because I couldn’t beat the women down with a wooden spoon from thousands of miles away if she did walk with my money!
 Luckily she didn’t and we got it.